Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Piqsels

-Even though it may appear that your cat is asleep, sometimes they’re faking it.
+Even though your cat may be asleep, sometimes they’re faking it.
 There are cats that pretend to be asleep with their bellies exposed.
-While they wait for someone, or something, to touch their bellies, they are ready to defend themselves by using all four of their legs to latch on and protect themselves with their sharp claws and teeth.
+While they wait for someone or something to touch their bellies, they are ready to defend themselves by using all four of their legs to latch on and protect themselves with their sharp claws and teeth.

 3. Trying to Relax